padrinobook/padrinobook/01-introduction.md

 You know this sections from several tutorials which makes you comfortable with your first program in a new programming language.
 Get your hands dirty and start coding.
-First of all we need to install them gem with:
+First of all we need to install the gem with:

-    $gem install padrino
+    $ gem install padrino

 This will install all necessary dependencies and makes you ready to create your web applications.
+Now we will generate a fresh new padrino project:

+    $ padrino generate project hello-world

 We will go through each part:

 - `padrino generate` - tells padrino to perform the generator with the specified options.
 The generate options can be used to create other *components* for your application like a mailing system or a nice admin panel to manage your database entries.
 A shortcut for generate is `g`
 - `project` - says padrino to generate a new application.
-- `hello-wolrd` - the name of the new application.
+- `hello-wolrd` - the name of the new application and this is also the folder name.

 The console output should looks like the following: